Flyers' key depth forward Cates to miss extended time with injury

 Morgan Frost and Bobby Brink had played in the same lineup only six times this season.
 That will change moving forward with Cates' absence.
 The Flyers currently have only 12 healthy forwards.

 Here's how the Flyers' lineup looked at morning skate Tuesday.
-The club hosts the Hurricanes (7:30 p.m.
-ET/ESPN+, Hulu).
 Six of the Flyers' top-nine forwards are 24 years old or younger.

 Forwards